Luke 10, 41-42

 Something to think about

-I am always intrigued how people answer their doors; there are those who fling their doors wide open, whilst others talk around a slightly opened door.
+I am always intrigued how people answer their doors.
+There are those who fling them wide open, while others talk around a slightly opened door.

 Martha obviously had a very open home.

-Jesus plus twelve disciples had arrived.
-It was probably a small house with a cramped food preparation area which had limited food stock, and Martha wanted to make her best meal ever for this special rabbi.
-Surely we all empathise with Martha as she struggles to feed 13 hungry men whilst Mary sits at Jesus’ feet listening.
+Jesus plus 12 disciples had arrived.
+It was probably a small house, with a cramped food preparation area that had limited food stock, and Martha wanted to make her best meal ever for this special rabbi.
+Surely we all empathise with Martha as she struggles to feed 13 hungry men while Mary sits at Jesus’ feet, listening.

-Perhaps this challenges us to focus on our guest when we entertain, whilst still caring for their needs.
+Perhaps this challenges us to focus on our guest when we entertain, while still caring for their needs.